zaksabeast/PokemonRNGGuides/guides/Dolphin/How to Connect Dolphin to VBA.md

 ---
-title: "Connecting Dolphin to VBA"
+title: 'Connecting Dolphin to VBA'
-description: "RNG a Jirachi or transfer your RNGs to a GBA game"
+description: 'RNG a Jirachi or transfer your RNGs to a GBA game'
-slug: "misc-dolphin-connect-vba"
+slug: 'misc-dolphin-connect-vba'
 ---

 ```